 6. Huacachina

 Huacachina may be small, but what it lacks in size, it makes up for in partying.
-Now I’ll be honest, this is a travel blog and this ranking is for travelers, backpackers, and the like.
+Now I’ll be honest, this is a travel blog and this ranking is for foreigners, backpackers, and other young adventurers embarking on their solo journeys or Peru group tours.
 The locals will strongly disagree with this, considering that Huacachina is pretty much entirely a tourist town with nothing to do besides dune buggy and party.
 If you’re a backpacker, Huacachina offers a wild party.

 Wild Rover has basically taken Huacachina by storm, and although I was a bit put off by the over-tourism that took hold of Huacachina since my last time there, what can you really do, hey?
 I partied a bit too hard there to the point that I don’t remember most of my first night in Huacachina.
 The bar owner saw me on the street the following day and proceeded to give me a physical recap of what I did that night.
 He gestured graphically that led me to assume that I was vomiting violently on the street at around 5 AM the night before.
 Huacachina, man.